 AI-powered risk management

-built as an extension
+Risk management built as an extension of your team.

 Independent, flat-fee advisory across your entire program, designed to replace your traditional broker, empowered by technology.